ssherar/cs221-group/README.md

 It will ask you for a password.
 For the sake of easyness, just enter the password you created for the github account.
 This will create a hash to verify your login to github.

-Next go onto windows and open up notepad. goto M:\.ssh\id_rsa.pub and copy everything there. *Make sure there are no trailing whitespaces!*
+Next go onto windows and open up notepad. goto `M:\.ssh\id_rsa.pub` and copy everything there. *Make sure there are no trailing whitespaces!*

 Login to github web interface and go to admin and then SSH keys, create a new key with the name 'central' while pasting everything in your clipboard in the big box.
 Then press save.
+(N.B. don't try and open in publisher - it wont work and fail miserably)

 To test if this works type into central:
 	ssh -T git@github.com